Sonnet 191

 Of granite, thrust upward from an ancient past

-That reared steep heights from cataclysmic ground.
+That raised steep crags from cataclysmic ground.

-When summers’ melt unbinds these bones from snow?
+When summer’s melt unbinds these bones from snow?

 © Loubert S Suddaby.
 All Rights Reserved.